mathmakgakpak/better-owop.js/readme.md

 # better OWOP.js (BETA)

 ## TO-DO
-destroy\
-ifIsConnectedToWorld
+idk

 ## changelog

+added isWorldConnected\
+added Client.destroyed\
+added Client.destroy()\
+### removed id event use join insted

 OWOPUnlocked variable fix

 wolfMove fix

-now it will use webpack emitter on unlocked OWOPs removed html check (now you will be able to see motd)
+now it will use webpack emitter on unlocked OWOPs\
+removed html check (now you will be able to see motd)

 getPixel and requestChunk is now queued so you can just use await getPixel\